stjude-biohackathon/KIDS24-team1/analyses/data-exploratory-analysis/README.md

 This is an exploratory analysis of the data availability in terms of assays in the Comprehensive Omics Catalogue for Hartwell.

 For demo purposes, we provide an example for the `./input/demo-data.csv`.
 We subset this data by human brain tumor samples to use as an example cohort.
+In addition, we generate random fake SJUID per brain cancer type as this information is not contained in the demo cohort.

 ## Folder structure